Effective date: October 1, 2021

 We are committed to offering you, our valued customer, the best products and services possible to meet your energy and water needs.
-Sometimes this requires that we share information about you with third parties that partner with the PUD to provide you with products and services.
+This may require that we share your information with third parties that partner with the PUD to enable the PUD to provide you with our products and services.
 Some examples are: (1) services offered to our customers (i.e., online bill view and payment) and (2) credit and debit card payment transaction services.
-We require these third party vendors to safeguard information they receive from us with at least the same measures we take to protect your information; see more below.
+We require these third-party vendors to safeguard information they receive from us with at least the same measures we take to protect your information; see more below.

-We do not sell any personal information, and we do not release personal information to a third party without your consent, except for information that is reasonably necessary to meet the PUD’s business needs.
-These primary purposes include, for example:
+We do not sell any personal information, and we do not release personal information to third parties without your consent, except for such information that is reasonably necessary to meet the PUD’s business needs.
+Some primary purposes of this information include:

 - To provide or bill for energy or water

 - To inform you about your energy and water usage

 - To maintain or operate our safe and reliable electric system or grid operations

 - To plan, implement or evaluate PUD-provided energy usage programs, such as energy management, demand response or energy efficiency

 - To comply with a law, regulation, legal process or governmental request, such as a properly supported request from law enforcement, or a governmental agency when necessary and permitted for the performance of official duties, or a court order.

 We only share customer information with the public in compliance with local, state and federal laws.
 As a public entity, we will seek to protect the privacy of our customers’ personal information when complying with public records requests.

 This policy is posted on the PUD’s website.
 We may update this policy at any time and will notify customers of changes by indicating on the policy the date of its last update.
 We may also communicate with you about steps we’ve taken to enhance the security of your personal information and may ask for your cooperation in implementing certain safeguards.
 Please review this policy whenever you visit our website in order to understand how personal information we collect from you will be used.